WantClue/bitaxe-web-flasher/readme.md

 ### To-Do

-- [ ] Adding GitHub Action to automate a new release download
+- [x] Adding GitHub Action to automate a new release download
+- [ ] Fancy UI